akhr/java/Algorithms_Java_Implementation/Tree_PrepNotes.md

 ```
 ### Post-Order DFS
 - **_Calculate result at each node and pass this result UP back to parent**
+- **_Post can be used only if TREE already exist.
+Cannot be used to build the TREE like in LC78/90_**
 - No need to initialize _result_ var before calling recursive function
 - function returns RESULT
 - Goes all the way from root down to leaf